 In states like Texas and Colorado, it’s not uncommon to get hail the size of golf balls or larger, which can lead to plenty of hail-related insurance claims.
 Colorado is experiencing hailstorms more frequently, and with larger sized hail.
 Colorado had record breaking losses from hail damage in 2017 and repeated devastating hailstorm damages in 2018 – with hail as large as 4 inches in diameter showing residents in Denver, Fort Collins and Colorado Springs the worst hail storms they have seen in decades.

-Today, we’re talking about one of the most common hail damage insurance claims: a roof hail damage.
+Today, we’re talking about one of the most common hail damage insurance claims: roof hail damage.
 Was your roof damaged in a hail storm?
-Here are the most important things you need to know about filing a claim.
+Here are the most important things you need to know about filing an insurance claim for hail damages.

 What To Do Immediately After The Storm

 If you just experienced a hailstorm and are wondering how to proceed, here are some important things to keep in mind in the aftermath of the storm:

 -Note the date and exact time of the storm, including when you believe damage to your property occurred

 -Take photos of your yard, home, and property after the storm, being sure to focus on areas of damage

 -Look for obvious signs of damage on your roof, like missing or torn shingles

 -Grab your tape measure (or some other measurable object, like a golf ball) and place it next to hailstones on the ground, then take pictures.